ABOUT THE WHARF DISTRICT COUNCIL

 Those of us who live or work in the Wharf District are honored to be a part of one of the most historically significant and wonderfully flourishing neighborhoods in the world.
 The impact of Boston’s harbor and the surrounding community on America’s political and maritime narrative is irrefutable.
 This community is a success story on how to knit a city together after having been torn apart by vehicle-based urban planning decisions of the 1950’s.
 The Wharf District Council takes to heart our responsibility to be thoughtful stewards of the District’s many great qualities – to protect its past while encouraging its future in ways that are consistent with its evolution over the past four hundred years.

 We look to our membership to determine how best to represent our collective aspirations, and we ask everyone who has a vested interest in the District to become engaged.
 We provide opportunities for our members to learn about the area’s past, present, and future.
 We research and seek to understand the impact on our community of issues from development to climate.
 We advocate for policies and tactics that enhance and protect our collective interests.
-Our recently completed "WDC Public Realm Vision" is an example of the effort and impact that we can undertake to advance the public discourse about what is best for our community.
+Our recently completed "WDC Public Realm Vision," below, is an example of the effort and impact that we can undertake to advance the public discourse about what is best for our community.
 We are the only organization exclusively devoted to being the voice of the Wharf District, and we ask you – resident or business – to join us to make our conversations fully representative.

 Marc Margulies, FAIA, LEED AP